karinakozarova/Ruby_training/README.md

 ````

 When you call super from inside a method, that tells Ruby to look in the superclass of the current class and find a method with the same name as the one from which super is called.
 If it finds it, Ruby will use the superclass' version of the method.

+## multiple inheritance

+Any given Ruby class can have only one superclass.
+Some languages allow a class to have more than one parent, which is a model called multiple inheritance.
+This can get really ugly really fast, which is why Ruby disallows it.

+However, there are instances where you want to incorporate data or behavior from several classes into a single class, and Ruby allows this through the use of mixins.
+We'll learn about mixins in a later lesson!
+For now, we'll demonstrate what happens if you try to do multiple inheritance in Ruby.

 # Modules

+You can think of a module as a toolbox that contains a set methods and constants.
+There are lots and lots of Ruby tools you might want to use, but it would clutter the interpreter to keep them around all the time.
+For that reason, we keep a bunch of them in modules and only pull in those module toolboxes when we need the constants and methods inside!

+You can think of modules as being very much like classes, only modules can't create instances and can't have subclasses.
+They're just used to store things!

 ````ruby
 module UselessStuff
   def almost_pi